New speakers are added continuously. Please check back to see the latest updates to the agenda.

 In his spare time Duncan has been a city Councillor, chair of a national charity, founded an award winning farmers’ market, and is one of the founding Directors of the Society of Data Miners.

-John Santaferraro is the Vice President of Solutions and Product Marketing at ParAccel.
-Prior to joining ParAccel, Santaferraro was an independent industry analyst in the business intelligence and analytics market.
+John Santaferraro is the Vice President of Marketing for Actian Analytics Platform.
+Prior to joining Actian, Santaferraro was an independent industry analyst in the business intelligence and analytics market.
 Before that he developed and executed a vertical market strategy for Hewlett Packard’s business intelligence group, focusing on energy, communications, retail, healthcare and financial services.
 At Hewlett Packard, he was also instrumental in helping establish the new business intelligence business group with a combination of solutions, products, and consulting.
 In 2000, John founded a marketing and sales consulting company, Ferraro Consulting, providing business acceleration strategy for technology companies.
-Along with business intelligence executive positions in Compaq Computers and Tandem Computers, Santaferraro co-founded a venture-backed, data warehouse startup company, Virtual Integration Technology, that was later sold...
+Along with business intelligence executive positions in Compaq Computers and Tandem Computers, Santaferraro co-founded a venture-backed, data warehouse startup company, Virtual Integration Technology, that was later sold to...
 Read More.

 Pete is the VP of Products at Platfora.
 He is responsible for early development, product design, and the roadmap for Platfora’s products.
 Pete spends most of his time working with enterprise customers to solve their big data BI needs.
 Prior to Platfora, he was VP of Products and Marketing at Solera Networks, building network security analytics products to store, search, and analyze every packet traversing 10 GigE networks.
 Early in his career he lead Products for IronPort Systems – the first company to solve spam at Internet scale – which was acquired by Cisco Systems in 2007.